top of page

 I guess I should start with my own testimony.

 In that little community called Gribble Springs, there were - at various times - schoolhouses.
-Locations varied with the community's growth.
-In the early 1960s, my mother's family owned the 1 acre plot where one of those schoolhouses once stood.
+Locations varied with the community's growth or lack thereof.
+In the early 1960s, my mother's family owned the 1-acre plot where one of those schoolhouses once stood.
 They built a house on that land.
-My parents purchased this house and the 1 acre from my grandmother.
+My parents purchased this house and the 1-acre from my grandmother.
 That house was where I lived until I was in 3rd grade.
 That year, my uncle built my parents a new house right next door.
 My mother still lives in that 2nd house built during my 3rd-grade year.

 As the story goes, my first trip from the house to the church would have been June 28, 1964, about 13 days after I was born.
 By all accounts, I rarely missed a Sunday before my earliest memories.
 I know after my earliest memories, I did not miss many.
 Nor, did I miss Sunday Night services, nor GAs on Wednesday evenings!
-And, certainly never one of the monthly 42 fellowships or bi-weekly volleyball games!
+And, certainly never one of the monthly domino fellowships (a domino game called 42) or bi-weekly volleyball games!

 On Sunday, May 23, 1971, I was sitting on the back row.
 I don't know why.
 That wasn't my normal place.
 But then, I didn't really have a "normal" place.
 That might be beside one of the 5-10 cousins who might be in attendance.
 Or beside one of my grandmothers.
 Or beside my own parents.